arufian/LWC-Component-COVID19/README.md

 After you finish added trusted sites, then you deploy source codes in this repository into your Salesforce Org.

 If you still don't know how to deploy to your Org, you can learn [from this trailhead](https://trailhead.salesforce.com/en/content/learn/modules/lightning-web-components-basics/push-lightning-web-component-files).

+### Don't forget to add ChartJS as your static resource (for display graph)

+Deploy `staticresources` directory into your Org, then ChartJS will loaded and graph will be display.

 ## Having any issues